 Understanding the features on the web and mobile app helped us develop a clear vision of user needs and expectations.
 We listed a set of experience principles to define the "personality" of our product.
 Then, we worked on creating wireframe using Balsamiq Mockups.

-Streamlined Team Management
+Easy Team Management

-Organized Player Info
+Organized Player's Info

 After finishing the hifi UI design, we built an interactive prototype using Justinmind Prototyper and conducted usability tests to fix usability issues.
 During the usability studies session, we asked 4 people that fit our personas to complete a set of tasks and listened to their feedback.
 Here are some examples of UI changes based on the usability studies results:

 On our first version, we use the alphabetical order for the player list.
 According to user feedback, "order by status" is a more intuitive way for them to see who can play and who cannot.